Noel's House Party: Grab a Grand

 The format was changed slightly in series 4, in which the caller could choose a member of the studio audience to do the "grand grabbing" (the audience member would win the same amount of money the caller won).
-During Season 4, Grab a Grand had a few quirks added in, including some modified moments: balloons inside the box, the walls falling down, allowing audience members to help, the door jammed, cheating, the machine broken, being flipped for Number Cruncher and inside a woman's house when NTV happened.
+A few quirks were also added in, including some modified moments: balloons inside the box, the walls falling down, allowing audience members to help, the door jammed, cheating, the machine broken, being flipped for Number Cruncher and inside a woman's house when NTV happened.

-Then, in the first episode of series 5, the box was blown up live during the show and the segment was revamped with the entire studio audience now playing grabbing notes that were being blown around by two large industrial fans as the celebrity would run into to collect, rather than having the three currencies, instead it featured the groats as the main currency, mixed within the groats would be "Golden Groats" worth £50 each if collected.
+Then, in the first episode of Series Five, the box was blown up live during the show and the segment was revamped with the entire studio audience now playing grabbing notes that were being blown around by two large industrial fans as the celebrity would run into to collect, rather than having the three currencies, instead it featured the groats as the main currency, mixed within the groats would be "Golden Groats" worth £50 each if collected.

 There was also an incident when one of the callers had the same name, but it turned out it was not the person who had called in: the real call-in contestant had their Grab a Grand game at the start of the next episode, as this one featured the grab a grand around the grand house track.
 Towards the end of series 5, variations were introduced: 'Grab a Granny', 'Grab a Grand Piano', and 'Grab a Grand National' etc. The money was quickly counted on stage using a Cashmaster counting machine.
 The last Grab a Grand was done on the last episode of series 5 (coincidentally, the 100th episode).

-Grab a Grand was then replaced with Cash for Questions in Series 6.
+Grab a Grand was then replaced with Cash for Questions in series 6, nothing in series 7, and Sofa Soccer in series 8.

 NTV

 A camera was hidden in the home of a member of the public and Edmonds would talk to them through their television.
-Some would be shocked, other bemused, others would simply try to run away.
+Some would be shocked, others bemused, and others would simply try to run away.
 Whatever the reaction, they would subsequently end up doing some embarrassing performance in their living room or garden.
 Celebrity victims included Chris Evans, Garry Bushell and Dale Winton.
+The feature was given a twist in the final series, becoming NTV: YOYO (You're On Your Own).